 West Virginia: Legal since August 2018.
 They became the 5th state to legalize sports betting, so they have been around for a while.

 For more in-depth knowledge visit our: Online Gambling in West Virginia page.

 Wisconsin: Not legal or any action yet.
 The state has been relatively silent on the whole matter, and no one knows when it will happen.

 Wyoming: Not legal since the bill was voted down.
 In early this year, a bill that attempted online-only betting was voted down.
 There is no word on the action for the future of sports betting for the state.

-There are a wide variety of sports to bet on.
+There are a wide variety of sports to bet on, such as football, soccer, baseball and much more.
 Of course, these are all dependent upon the sportsbook that you choose and what betting opportunities they offer.